TWMFCorp/td3/README.md

 the file after the `#include` section.
 Internal testing with `using namespace std` and other general `using` statements is permitted, but code containing them should not be committed.

+If that is too complicated, we will also accept code conforming to the following style guide: http://www.thc.org/root/phun/unmaintain.html